dhenwood/Dynamic-Wallpaper/README.md

 To stop the Dynamic Wallpaper, you can perform the following xapi command ```xcommand WebEngine DeleteStorage ```

-### Option 3 (customize)
+### Option 3 (customized videos)
 Download the obtp.html file and run it on a web server.
 Ensure the video files you wish to use are available.
-You will still need to perform Option 2 above to have the video device launch the web page, but with your onwn web servers address.
+You will still need to perform Option 2 above to have the video device launch the web page, but with your own web servers address.